BabylonJS/Documentation/content/How_To/Particles/Customise.md

+---
+title: Customizing Particles
+image:
+description: Learn how to customize particles in Babylon.js.
+keywords: diving deeper, particles, particle system, customization, particle customization
+further-reading:
+video-overview:
+video-content:
+---

-# How To Customize Particles
+## How To Customize Particles

 As you will have seen there are many properties of the particle system that can be tweaked to control its look..
 Babylon.js allows you even more customization to obtain the system you want.
 These can be split into into two types; custom functions and custom effects.

-# Custom Functions
+## Custom Functions

 There are three methods you can customize: